Infocyte/extension-docs/README.md

 large evidence collection, we will have functions available to push data direct from the host to a user provided AWS S3 Bucket, sFTP, or SMB share.

-##### Response
+##### Response Extensions
 Response Extensions cause direct changes to remote systems.
 These can be remediation actions like host isolation, malware killing, host hardening routines (like changing local logging configurations), or other installing 3rd party tools.

-### Usage
+## Usage
-After logging into your Infocyte instance (with an administrator role) simply navigate to `Admin->Extensions`.
+After logging into your Datto EDR instance (with an administrator role) simply navigate to `Admin->Extensions`.

-Infocyte default extensions are automatically loaded/updated but start in the disabled state.
+Datto EDR default extensions are automatically loaded/updated but start in the disabled state.
 Enable the extensions (by marking it "Active") you wish to use or your can create your own by copying one of the default extensions or starting from scratch.